Matthew Chapter Eight

 Matthew 8:1

 Although the precise location of the mountain is not given, we know that it was in the area of Galilee.
-After Jesus spoke of His new kingdom, the people recognized His authority because He did not have to quote some great rabbi or anyone else.
-Because they recognized that authority, large crowds followed Him when He came down that mountain.
-We remember that prior to this, Jesus had been identified as the Son of God and are reminded that His authority comes directly from the Father in heaven.
+After Jesus spoke of his new kingdom, the people recognized his authority because he did not have to quote some great rabbi or anyone else.
+Because they recognized that authority, large crowds followed him when he came down that mountain.
+We remember that prior to this, Jesus had been identified as the Son of God and are reminded that his authority comes directly from the Father in heaven.

 Matthew 8:2